ICOS-Carbon-Portal/python-tools/README.md

 application's settings.

 ## Settings
-- domain: The value of this setting can be one of these: ["atc", "etc"].
+- `domain`: The value of this setting can be one of these: ["atc", "etc"].
-- using_cache: A boolean value that controls whether the downloaded raw data will be stored (cached) to a custom path.
+- `using_cache`: A boolean value that controls whether the downloaded raw data will be stored (cached) to a custom path.
-- cache_path: The location where the cached data will be stored.
+- `cache_path`: The location where the cached data will be stored.
-- start: String representing the start datetime for slicing raw data.
+- `start`: A string value representing the start datetime for slicing raw data.
-- end: String representing the end datetime for slicing raw data.
+- `end`: A string value representing the end datetime for slicing raw data.
-- group: The value of this setting controls the binning of the raw data.
+- `group`: The value of this setting controls the binning of the raw data.
 It can be set to "M" for monthly bins or "W" for weekly bins.
 - title_period: A string value that controls the time period in the title of the `.png` plot.
 - side_title_period: A string value that controls the time period in the side